BaptisteBoulan/Hill_Climbing_Racing/README.md

 ## Running the Built Game
 ### Windows / Mac / Linux
 - Navigate to the build folder and run the generated executable (`.exe`, `.app`, or `.x86_64`).

-### Android
-- Transfer the `.apk` file to your Android device and install it.
-- Alternatively, use **"Build and Run"** to deploy directly.

-### WebGL
-- Open the `index.html` file in a browser, or upload the build to a web host.

-## Contributing
-If you'd like to contribute, fork the repository and submit a pull request.

-## License
-This project is licensed under [Your License].